-As of July 31, 2018, our executive officers, directors and the holders of more than 5% of our outstanding common stock in the aggregate beneficially owned approximately 30% of our common stock.
+As of October 31, 2018, our executive officers, directors and the holders of more than 5% of our outstanding common stock (based upon the most recent filings on Schedule 13G with the SEC with respect to each such holder) in the aggregate beneficially owned approximately 29% of our common stock.
 As a result, these stockholders, acting together, will have significant influence over all matters that require approval by our stockholders, including the election of directors and approval of significant corporate transactions.
 Corporate actions might be taken even if other stockholders oppose them.
 This concentration of ownership might also have the effect of delaying or preventing a change of control of our company that other stockholders may view as beneficial.